 Buyers should clearly state the date that the proposals are due.

 Buyers should provide the dates of any meetings where potential suppliers would be able to ask questions.

 Buyers must inform suppliers of the date when they will announce the contract award.

 How risky is the Industrial Use Gases supply chain?

 The supply chain risk associated with industrial use gases is high, the largest factor being related to the extraction and distribution of natural gas and other hydrocarbon feedstocks such as coal.
-Recent tariffs implemented by the Trump administration have also increased risk as some inputs have increased in price when...
+The recent tariffs implemented by the Trump administration have also increased risk because the prices of some inputs are...
 Subscribe to learn more.